 Themenu is shown here, as it appears when expanded:

 Themenu provides several options, described in the following list:

 The Auto-Installer also provides context-sensitive help in the form of tooltips for most input widgets.
 One of these tooltips is displayed when the mouse hovers over a widget or the small question mark which can sometimes appear next to a widget label.

-In addition, the names of MySQL Cluster configuration parameters are linked to their descriptions in the online MySQL Cluster documentation, so that if you click on the name of a given parameter, the documentation for that parameter is shown in a separate window.
+In addition, the names of NDB Cluster configuration parameters are linked to their descriptions in the online NDB Cluster documentation, so that if you click on the name of a given parameter, the documentation for that parameter is shown in a separate window.